retro-arcade-games/mame-data-manager/README.md

 1. **Download the Binary**:

    - Visit the [releases section](https://github.com/retro-arcade-games/mame-data-manager/releases) in this repository.
-   - Download the latest version of the binary for your operating system (Windows, macOS, Linux).
+   - Download the latest version of the binary.
+(Currently only for macOS).

 2. **Run the Application**:
    - Navigate to the folder where you downloaded the binary.
-   - On Windows:
-     - Double-click the downloaded file or run it from the command line:
-       ```sh
-       ./mame-data-manager.exe
-       ```
-   - On macOS/Linux:
+   - On macOS:
      - Ensure the file has execution permissions and then run it:
        ```sh
        chmod +x mame-data-manager